 The 10-7 Lounge is located at Ranger Outpost Tokyo.
-Stop in after your shift, share a drink with fellow Rangers and be prepared to hear tall tales told around the burn barrel.
+All Rangers are welcome here, stop in after your shift, share a drink with fellow Rangers and be prepared to hear tall tales told around the burn barrel.

-Bunkhouse (formally Deep Freeze)
+Bunkhouse (formerly Deep Freeze)

-The Ranger Bunkhouse is located at Ranger Kamp Moskow at 5:30 & B, and available for Graveyard shift Rangers to get some sleep before or after their shift in a quiet cool place.
+The Ranger Bunkhouses are located at Ranger Kamp Moskow at 5:30 & B, Outpost Tokyo and Outpost Berlin.
+Ranger Bunkhouses are available for Graveyard shift Rangers to get some sleep before or after their shift in a quiet cool place-bring your own pillow and blanket.
 Other Rangers may use the Bunkhouse, as long as space remains available for Graveyard shift Rangers, in the following priority order:

-- · Rangers after or prior to other Ranger shifts. - · Rangers needing a quick nap. - Rangers needing a temporary place to sleep upon arrival or prior to departure from Black Rock City.
+- · Rangers after or prior to other Ranger shifts. - · Rangers needing a quick nap. - · Rangers needing a temporary place to sleep upon arrival or prior to departure from Black Rock City.